Mugen MF308: Until the retirement of the MF308

 The MF308, which started supply in 1988, will be delivered to each team by domestic engine tuners such as Tomei Engine and Ogawa Motor.
 Maintenance and tuning were also performed for each tuner.
 Infinite himself also participated as a tuner for advanced development.
 In 1988, he competed with the "Cosworth Yamaha OX77" and in 1989 with the " Ford Cosworth DFV Engine " (both Ken Matsuura Racing Service Tune).
 It will be supplied to the international F3000 after its domestic debut but withdrew after the introduction of the one-make system in 1996 and the adoption of "Judd KV" (supplied by Zytec).

 In the All Japan F3000, the DFV of Ken Matsuura Racing Service took the position of the champion engine in 1991 and 1993.

 In 1996, the All Japan F3000 Championship has renamed the All Japan Championship Formula Nippon.
 From this year, Ken Matsuura Racing Service will start delivering the MF308.

 From 1998, it will be a de facto one-make.

 In 2005, the supply to Formula Nippon was discontinued because the mold of the cylinder block was exhausted so much that it might be difficult to supply it for a long time in the future.
 The total results of All Japan F3000-Formula Nippon are 172 races and 161 wins.

 During this time, MUGEN itself and each tuner have been constantly improving, MUGEN has developed and tested the parts related to basic performance, and the others have been improved for each tuner.
 Some of them have a short stroke with a bore of 88mm and are used until the final race.
 Finally, the maximum output was increased to about 500PS and the maximum torque was increased to about 412 Nm.
 Others that have been stored are trials such as the variable pipe length air supply system and the butterfly throttle, which are prohibited by the rules.
 During the period when MUGEN was doing F1 activities, advanced development using MF308 was also done.

-Features of the MF308=
+Features of the MF308

 The MF308 adopted a method of operating the intake/exhaust valve via the rocker arm while using DOHC.
 Normally, the mainstream of DOHC engines is "direct push" where the camshaft pushes the valve directly, and it can be said that the MF308 is extremely rare as a racing engine.
 Since the rocker arm can determine the valve lift amount regardless of the camshaft profile, it seems that the F3000 regulation, which limits the number of revolutions to 9,000 rpm, was rather convenient.
 However, on the other hand, considering that the cylinder head becomes large and the structure supports the latter half of the body of the formula car, the rigidity tends to be insufficient.

+Later usage

+The Mugen MF308 engine also utilized by Audi in Deutsche Tourenwagen Masters in 2000 until 2018 but rebadged as Audi Sport and thus utilized the MF308N designation.